 - Assist in all facets of 50 Mile Meal.
 Produce a step by step manual for the event along with a review and recommendations.

-- Organize, recruit, and facilitate two canning class.
-Program to include strawberry and bramble horticulture, small business entrepreneurship, agritourism, food safety, and product marketing.
+- Organize, recruit, and facilitate two youth canning classes.
+Programs to include bramble horticulture and peach orchard management, small business entrepreneurship, agritourism, food safety, and product marketing.